How To Grow Carolina Reaper Peppers From Seed to Harvest

 Moving Outside

 As the plants grow, the outdoor weather should be warming up.
-If your plants outgrow their 4″ pots before the weather is warm enough, it is best to transplant again indoors.
+If your plants outgrow their 4″ pots before the weather is warm enough, it is best to transplant again indoors into an even bigger pot.
 You should never interrupt the growth of your Carolina reapers by keeping them in a small pot for too long!

 Hardening off is one of the most important steps for moving pepper plants outside.
-This is the process of gradually adjusting the plant to the outdoor elements: Wind, precipitation, and direct sunlight.
+This is the process of gradually adjusting the plant to the outdoor elements: Direct sunlight, wind, and precipitation.

 Begin on a cloudy day, bringing your plants outside for about an hour.
 After a day or two of this, increase time in the shade by about 30 minutes daily.
 A few days later, allow them to get some sunlight.
 After about 2-3 weeks of increasing sun exposure, the plants should be fully adjusted and ready to move out permanently.

-Tip: If your young plants seem weak, provide some support with a small wooden skewer and some string.
+Tip: If your plants seem weak, provide some support with a small wooden skewer.
+Then, attach the main stem to the skewer with string, keeping the plant upright.
 This will prevent the stems from snapping in a strong wind gust.

-Hardening off can begin as soon as outdoor temperatures are reaching the mid to upper 60s F. Bring them back indoors overnight to avoid any temperatures below 55°F.
+Hardening off can begin as soon as outdoor temperatures are in the mid to upper 60s F. Bring them back indoors overnight to avoid any temperatures below 55°F.

 Container Size For Carolina Reapers

-As the reaper is part of the C. chinense species of peppers, the plants can grow quite large in a single season.
-We have seen reapers grow at least 5′ tall in optimal conditions.
+Since the reaper is part of the C. chinense species of peppers, the plants can grow quite large in a single season.
+We have seen reapers grow at least 5 feet tall in optimal conditions.

-With that said, choose a container that is around 5-7 gallons (about 1 cubic foot) for a good harvest of Carolina reaper peppers.
+With that said, choose a container that is at least 5-7 gallons (about 1 cubic foot) for a good harvest of Carolina reaper peppers.
 You can use a smaller pot if you have limited space for plants, but it will likely impact your overall yields.
+For a huge yield, grow your reapers in 25 gallons of soil (or more)!

 Choosing A Location

-All peppers prefer full-sun conditions.
+Peppers prefer full-sun conditions.
 If you have a South-facing spot without any obstructions, this is perfect!
-However, Carolina reapers will grow with less light, but expect a smaller harvest.
+Carolina reapers can be grown in partial shade, but expect a smaller harvest.

 When To Move Outside Permanently